Butch Robins: Autobiography

 Robins's autobiography What I Know 'Bout What I Know earned positive reviews and a nomination for IBMA's Print Media Personality of the Year award in 2004.

 Music instruction

 Butch has also been an instructor at several camps, including the Tennessee Banjo Institute, Jack Hatfield's Smoky Mountain Banjo Academy, Midwest Banjo Camp, Augusta Heritage Center, and Camp Ausgrass in Australia.

 Bluegrass Videos

 In 2013, Butch recorded a series of videos for Radford University entitled "Butch Robins Presents- Blue Grass Music, its Origin and Development as a Unique and Creative Art Form."
 In this five-part video series, Robins explains the fascinating history of bluegrass music, using recorded and live music to set and illustrate the timeline, relate real-life anecdotes from the musicians involved, and relate personal stories of his life and relationship with Bill Monroe.
 He draws on his relationship with Monroe and other musicians to provide a unique perspective.

-Session work

-Robins has been a prolific freelance banjo player, performing with big band leader Harry James and with Rock and Roll Hall of Fame member, Leon Russell, and many others.